The fourth moment of Dirichlet $L$-functions at the central value: The -function

 In the expression \eqref{eqJ1lq}, we should note that there are many terms in the sum over $u,v$, which make no essential contribution to $J_1$.
-In particular, all terms with $(u,q)>1$ or $(v,q)>1$ are in the case, which certainly vanish if we sum over $a,b,a_1,b_1,i,j$ first.
-What's more, we note that many terms in the sum over $m,n$ vanish if we sum over other variables first.
-As we will see, these nonessential terms do not contribute to $\mathcal{A}_1$, but lead to obstructions to bound the error when we apply the functional equation.
+In particular, all the terms with $(u,q)>1$ or $(v,q)>1$ are in the case, which will certainly vanish if we sum over $a,b,a_1,b_1,i,j$ first.
+What is more, we note that many terms in the summation over $m,n$ will vanish if we sum over other variables first.
+As we will see, these nonessential terms do not contribute to $\mathcal{A}_1$, but lead to obstructions when we bound the error with the functional equation.
 Thus, we should kick them out now.
-More precisely, we observe that all terms in the sum over $m,n$ satisfying at least one of the following three conditions

-can be removed at no cost.
+More precisely, we observe that all the terms in the summation over $m,n$ satisfying at least one of the following three conditions $(mn,a_1b_1)>1$, $q_{a_1b_1}\nmid m$, and $q_{a_1b_1}\nmid n$ can be removed at no cost.
 Let us see this in detail.
 For notational convenience, we apply the following notation

 Then it is easy to see that $(h_{i,j},la_1b_1)=1$ and